CRAFTY-ABM/CRAFTY_newEU/README.md

-# CRAFTY_RangeshiftR
+# CRAFTY new EU scenario runs
-Development of a CRAFTY model to be coupled with RangeshiftR, a model of species movement
+Model and input data designed to run new EU scenarios